 The aim of the user interface is to let you focus on writing instead of spending time formatting text.
 Formatting is therefore limited to a small set of formatting tags for simple things like text emphasis and paragraph alignment.
-Additional shortcodes are available for special formatting cases.
+Additional shortcodes are available for special formatting cases when you need them.